JavaFXpert/quantum-music-playground/unfinished_qmp_chap.md

 ### Conclusion

-This has been a tour and tutorial of the Quantum Music Playground, which represents just one approach for leveraging quantum computing to composing music.
-For more information, including videos that contain examples in this tutorial, visit the Quantum Music Playground repository qisk.it/qmp
+This has been a tour and tutorial of the Quantum Music Playground, which represents just one approach for leveraging quantum computing to compose music.
+For more information, including videos that contain examples in this tutorial, visit the Quantum Music Playground repository at qisk.it/qmp